vicolinho/Model_Reuse_ER/README.md

 This work addresses these challenges and focuses on managing existing models and the selection of suitable models for new data sources based on feature distributions.
-The results of our approach _StoRe_ demonstrate that our approach achieves comparable qualitative results and outperforms both a multi-source active learning method and a transfer learning approach regarding efficiency.
+The results of our approach _MoRe_ demonstrate that our approach achieves comparable qualitative results and outperforms both a multi-source active learning method and a transfer learning approach regarding efficiency.